 9. X-rays for Hair Removal

 Wilhelm Roentgen discovered x-rays in 1895.
 Dr. Leopold Freund of Austria observed that x-rays made people’s hair fall out and recommended it as a treatment for hypertrichosis.
 Dr. Albert Geyser embraced the treatment enthusiastically.
 He lost the fingers on his left hand to radiation damage.
 Geyser created the Cornell tube, which use “ultrasoft” x-rays.
 He and his son later founded Tricho Sales Corporation.
 In a 1915 article, Dr. Geyser claimed that the Cornell tube required “no protection of any kind, either for patient or operator.”
 He leased x-ray machines to beauty shops and trained operators to handle The Tricho System.
 Sessions were called ‘light treatment’ or ‘short-wave treatment.’
 The long-term effects of Cornell tube treatments eventually became clear.
 Patients’ skin wrinkled and thickened from radiation exposure.
 They developed skin lesions, ulcers, and cancer.
 The x-ray hair removal clinics functioned into the mid-century.
 The government didn’t take action as would be expected nowadays.
-Instead, personal horror stories published in newspapers spread awareness and cut off demand for the service.
+Instead, personal horror stories published in newspapers spread awareness and cut off demand for the service.8.
+Rat-Infested Wigs

 Voluminous wigs became insanely popular in the 1800s.
 The more elaborate a wig, the more impressive the wearer’s beauty.
 Royalty flaunted their status with flamboyant clothes and snazzy hair.
 There came a point at which lard was required to secure the wigs; they were simply too large to stand on their own.
 These hairpieces were attached to genuine hair and worn for weeks at a time.
 The lard wasn’t washed out, so it attracted lice and dangerous rodents.
 Some women slept with cages around their wig to keep the creepy creatures out.
 However, not everyone owned a hair cage.
 Rats occasionally penetrated and nested in these wigs.
 In France, at the beginning of the 19th century, men’s wigs were more intricate than women’s.
 By the late 1800s, women were sporting hairpieces that towered a foot or higher above their heads.
-The weight sometimes caused inflammation around the temples.
+The weight sometimes caused inflammation around the temples.7.
+Tapeworms in the Tummy

 During the Victorian era, in the early 1900s, advertisers marketed pills that contained beef tapeworm cysts.
 Tapeworms would devour what the host ate, and the host would lose plenty of weight.
 Tapeworms may reach up to 30 feet long, though, and cause problems from headaches to dementia.
 Diarrhea and vomiting are also to be expected.
 An anti-parasitic pill was used to force the tapeworm out—often a more complicated process than might be imagined.
 As it turns out, the tapeworm diet of the early 20th century may be a rumor.
 Its legitimacy is still debated today.
 The advertisements certainly existed, but we can’t scientifically verify the content of the pills.
 More recently, however, a woman in Iowa swallowed a tapeworm to lose weight.
 She reportedly bought it over the internet.
 Websites are promoting the tapeworm diet in the modern day.
-One tapeworm won’t make much of a difference, but that single worm can reproduce in the body, leading to both weight loss and serious health issues.
+One tapeworm won’t make much of a difference, but that single worm can reproduce in the body, leading to both weight loss and serious health issues.6.
+Lead Foundation

 The history of lead foundation dates back to the Greek and Roman empires.
 Lead was also used in items from pipes to drinking vessels.
 Lead poisoning was likely widespread and contributed to the low birth rate.
 Let’s fast forward to the 1500s.
 Women of the Elizabethan era combined lead with vinegar to create ‘Venetian ceruse’ or ‘Spirits of Saturn’.
 A white complexion was highly sought-after, as it was considered the height of beauty.
 They applied egg whites to add shine.
 Even as recently as the 1900s, Japanese and Chinese infants regularly died from ingesting cosmetic lead worn by their mothers.
 Lead is absorbed through the skin.
 Poisoning may cause hair loss, weight loss, pain, brain damage, organ damage, paralysis, and a variety of other symptoms.
 When used in foundation, lead causes skin to wrinkle and scar.
-Historically, this problem was remedied by applying more poisonous foundation to cover the damage.
+Historically, this problem was remedied by applying more poisonous foundation to cover the damage.5.
+Belladonna Drops

 Atropa belladonna, also known as ‘deadly nightshade,’ is extremely toxic.
 In Greek mythology, Atropos was one of the three fates—the one who cut the thread of life.
 Belladonna been taken as a hallucinogen, as medicine, and as poison.
 It was also added to eye-drops for its dilating effects.
 Belladonna contains a natural muscle relaxant that Venetians greatly appreciated.
 The name ‘belladonna’ is an homage to the Italian Renaissance women who famously used it.
 Large pupils were considered attractive, but that beauty came at a cost.
 Belladonna elevated heart rate and blurred vision.
 Women who used it too much went blind.
 Many other beauty products throughout have had the same effect.
 In 1933, Lash Lure Eyelash and Brow Dye caused 15 recorded cases of permanent blindness.
 The product contained 30 times the recommended amount of paraphenylenediamine.